 Every year, VMS invites prominent educational experts from around the country to speak to our VMS and the greater Eagle County community.
-We are thrilled to announce the 2022 - 2023 Parent Speaker Series.
+We are thrilled to announce the 2022 - 2023 Speaker Series.

 November 3, 2022

 To achieve, we need more than inborn ability—we need the motivation to persist when life is hard.
 David Yeager is a leading expert in the psychology of persistence.
 He studies the growth mindset (the belief that we can change, adapt, and progress), the ways students and adults feel like they belong and are respected, and how to overcome setbacks and continue to improve.